ilneill/easiTM1638/README.md

 ![A Common TM1638 Module](images/TM1638-Front.jpg)

 The TM1638 is a small IC that can control up to eight 7-segment LED display digits, each with an individually controllable decimal point.
 It also has a keyboard scan interface, and that feature is supported by this library for up to 8 buttons.
 Additionally, using extra "segment" control pins, this library supports up to 8 individully controllable LEDs.
-The TM1638 uses a 3-wire serial interface that appears similar to, but is simpler than, the SPI bus.
+The TM1638 uses a 3-wire serial interface that appears similar to, but is simpler than (and incompatible with), the SPI bus.

 ## Why...
 Why Indeed?